EPSB.ca » Programming » Skills and Job Training » Campus EPSB » Dual Credit

 • seamlessly transition to post-secondary studies or into the world of work

-For 2023–24, dual credit courses are being offered in semester 2 during the evening.
-A summer dual credit course is also being offered this year.
+For 2025–26, dual credit courses are being offered throughout the year.
 More information about dual credit can be found on Alberta Education’s website.

 COURSE